Mark Whitby: Career

 After graduation, Whitby worked for consulting engineer Harris & Sutherland for a year, followed by four years on site for Sir Lindsay Parkinson/Sir John Fairclough (AMEC) and a period on site for civil engineering contractor John Howard and Co.
 Ltd. He then joined consulting engineer Buro Happold.
 A year or two later, he took up a position with Anthony Hunt & Associates.
 While there, he worked on a series of diverse projects, including the high tech Patera Building designed by a proponent of British High Tech architecture Michael Hopkins, Halley IV research station for the British Antarctic Survey, and a timber dome at Crestone, Colorado, USA, with architect Keith Critchlow.
 In 1982, he set up a London office for Leeds-based Robert T Horne & Partners.

 In 1983, Whitby co-founded engineering partnership Whitby & Bird with Bryn Bird, who had also worked at Harris & Sutherland.
 Mike Crane joined as a partner in 1985.
 The practice later changed its name to Whitby Bird & Partners, then whitbybird.
 Whitby was a director of the company.
 Notable projects include several bridges in the UK and the British Embassies in Dublin and Berlin.
 He developed a media profile and started to be consulted on engineering issues for TV and radio.
-In this period, he also co-founded energy consultant Element Energy.
+In this period, he also co-founded energy consultant Element Energy, sold to ERM in 2021.

 In August 2007, whitbybird merged with Danish engineering group Ramboll, and was rebranded Ramboll Whitbybird.
 Whitby remained with the company, and when in April 2009 it became Ramboll UK, he was named Chairman, a position he retained until he left later the same year.
 Before he left, he was director responsible for the company’s commission to undertake engineering services for the extension to Tate Modern (architect: Herzog & de Meuron).

 Between 2010 and 2016, Whitby was a director of structural engineering consultancy Davies Maguire + Whitby, which he co-founded in 2010.
-In that period, he also co-founded Whitby & Mohajer Engineers (now WME) in Dubai in 2011 with structural engineer Peyman Mohajer.
+In that period, he also co-founded Whitby & Mohajer Engineers (later WME, sold to Egis Group in 2022) in Dubai in 2011 with structural engineer Peyman Mohajer.
 In 2016, he set up the London office of WME with co-director Sebastian Wood, and this London practice changed its name to Whitby Wood in 2017.

 Whitby served as a Member of Council at the Institution of Civil Engineers (ICE) from 1993 to 1996.
 In 1998, he became the ICE’s Vice President (Education), then served as President from 2001 to 2002.

 In 2006, he co-authored the Report of the First Enquiry 2006, All Party Parliamentary Climate Change Group: Is a Cross-Party Consensus on Climate Change Possible — or Desirable?, with Dr Helen Clayton and Prof Nick Pidgeon.